Formula One car: Aerodynamics

-Rear of a F1 car, showing the rear wing and diffuser configuration.
+Rear of an F1 car, showing the rear wing and diffuser configuration.

 The rear wings serve similarly to the front wings as inverted airfoils, and deflect the air downwards, causing a down force.
 The angle of the main plane and flaps determine the direction of the airflow, with other elements used to further fine tune the same.
 Higher angles increase downforce while also contributing to a higher turbulence and decreased stability of the rear wing.
 The rear wings are designed so as to withstand high loads without decreasing the downforce.
 The other structural elements of the car such as the side pods, and body work determine the amount of air flowing through the rear wings.
 The rear wing generates vortexes which keep the airflow attached to the car longer, delaying the aerodynamic stall.
 The rear wing can be modified to various configurations depending on the race track and the circumstances.
 The DRS opens a slot in the rear wing at the behest of the driver.
 It reduces drag and increases power, and hence speed, and is allowed to be operated in specific instances.
 The diffuser located at the rear is used to combine the pressurized airflow from the underside of the car to create more downforce.